LetsStreamIt/documentation/docs/report/ddd/detailed-design.md

 The software needs to manage the authentication of the users.
 The possible actions are:

-- _Register_: the user wants to register to the application;
+- _Register_: the user wants to register to the system;
-- _Login_: the user wants to log in to the application;
+- _Login_: the user wants to log in to the system;
 - _Logout_: the user wants to log out of the system.